hephaestus-compiler-project/hephaestus-pldi-eval/INSTALL.md

 Docker Image
 ============

-We provide a `Dockerfile` to build images that contain:
+We provide a `Dockerfile` to build an image that contain:

 * An installation of Python (version 3.9.10).
 * An installation of [SDKMAN](https://sdkman.io/).